devlific/Devlific.Wcf.Ninject.Examples/README.md

 }
 ```

-Finally in my Wcf classes I made note to specify the InstanceContextMode in my service behavior.
+In my Wcf classes I note to specify the InstanceContextMode in my service behavior.
 From what I understand it is supposed to be per call but poking around in the source for Ninject.Extensions.Wcf I found that the mode was being discerned by the context, and so I rolled with that (thanks again to [scott-xu](https://github.com/scott-xu))

 InstanceContextMode switching
 ```c#